MTR93600/AIMI-AI/README.md

 These are the preferences utilised for EN mode:

 General:
     Start Time:         The time the EN mode will start in hours as 24h clock format EN mode will be active after this time when there has been a COB or manual bolus entry of any size End Time:           The time that EN mode will finish.
 Normal maxBolus of 65% is resumed.
                         If there are COB or a TT of normalTarget EN will be active after this time, however AAPS maxBolus will be used.
                         No SMB will be given when inactive unless there is detected resistance from autosens or BG is above BG Threshold.
     InsulinReqPct:      Percentage that will be used for EN insulinReq as SMB to utilise prior to maxBolus restriction.
                         This will be 65% when EN is not active.
     Max IOB:            The percentage of current max-iob setting that will be used as the limit for EN.
                         EN will not add insulin when above this limit.
-    BG Threshold:   No SMB will be given when EN is outside operating hours and BG below this threshold.
+    SMB BG Threshold:   No SMB will be given when EN is outside operating hours and BG below this threshold without COB.
                         If there is detected resistance from autosens or BG exceeds this threshold SMB will be resumed using normal AAPS maxBolus.
     ISF BG Scaler:      As BG increases ISF will become stronger.
 The level of scaling can be adjusted.
                         0 = normal scaling, 5 is 5% stronger, -5 is 5% weaker ISF scaling.
-    Max ISF Limit:  As BG increases ISF will become stronger.
-This will Limit the ISF.
+    ISF BG Threshold:   As BG increases ISF will become stronger.
+ISF will no longer scale when above this level.
                         1 is profile ISF, 1.5 would be a 150% smaller ISF, similar to a profile switch.

 UAM: